pivotal/docs-tap/scc/ootb-supply-chain-testing-with-jenkins.hbs.md

 Follow the instructions from [Out of the Box Supply Chain With Testing](ootb-supply-chain-testing.html) or [Out of the Box Supply Chain With Testing and Scanning](ootb-supply-chain-testing-scanning.html) to successfully install the required packages.
-You need to set up one, but not both, of those packages.
+To set up one, but not both, of those packages.

 These supply chains can use the Jenkins service during the `source-tester`